 Pepperstone launches 'Open Outcry' - the newest edition to its suite of podcasts

 MELBOURNE, Australia, Oct.
-10, 2022 /CNW/ -- In 2021 Pepperstone launched its first podcast called The Trade Off (https://thetradeoff.tv/), a fast-paced and entertaining weekly show (video and podcast) with a focus on helping traders make sense of the news flow across global markets, as discussed, and debated by Pepperstone's Head of Research, Chris Weston and Blake Morrow of Forex Analytix.
+11, 2022 /PRNewswire/ -- In 2021 Pepperstone launched its first podcast called The Trade Off (https://thetradeoff.tv/), a fast-paced and entertaining weekly show (video and podcast) with a focus on helping traders make sense of the news flow across global markets, as discussed, and debated by Pepperstone's Head of Research, Chris Weston and Blake Morrow of Forex Analytix.

 Following its huge success and market demand for more of its type, Chris Weston has teamed up with Pepperstone's Head of Product, Scott Redford to bring Pepperstone's newest edition to its suite of podcasts, Open Outcry.